practicaldsc/study/problems/disc10/su20-midterm-q04.md

 # BEGIN SUBPROB

-To account for the intercept term,we add a column of all ones to our design matrix from part a.
+To account for the intercept term, we add a column of all ones to our design matrix from part a.
 That is, the resulting design matrix has four columns: **a** with 3’s instead of 1’s, **b** with 2’s instead of 1’s, **c**, and a column of all ones.
 What is the rank of the new design matrix with these four columns?

 ( ) 1
 ( ) 2